GM862001/CovidNetworkApplication/README.md

 # CovidNetworkApplication
 ## Peer-to-Peer Network Application implementing Covid-19 Data Sharing
 ### About
-This is a university project (Computer Networks Course, 9 CFU/ECTS).
+This is a university project (Computer Networks Course, 9 CFU).
-The project is about:
+Tasks of the project:
 * Design of a peer-to-peer network architecture;
 * Implementation of the network in C using the socket interface.